GroundBuilder/to-be-ahead/README.md

 ## Testing

+### Resonsiveness
+All pages were tested to ensure responsiveness on screen sizes from 375px and upwards.
+Tested on different browsers: Chrome, Edge, Firefox and Opera.

+Steps to test:

+1. Open browser and navigate to To Be Ahead
+2. Open the developer tools (right click and inspect)
+3. Set to responsive and decrease width to 320px
+4. Set the zoom to 50%
+5. Click and drag the responsive window to maximum width

+Expected:

+Website is responsive on all screen sizes and no images are pixelated or stretched.
+No horizontal scroll is present.
+No elements overlap

 - I tested the responsivity for different devices, from desktop page, tablet size, down to mobile device size of the page.
 - I tested this site in different browser to check it works.
 Chorme, Firefox, Opera, Microsoft Edge.
 - I tested so the navigation, menu, gallery and sign up form is readable in different screens.